List of Kenyans who lost their lives in the Finance Bill protests

 His disappearance and subsequent discovery in the mortuary have intensified the public's outcry against the government's handling of the protests.

-Concerns have also been raised about the deaths of more youth in Githurai, where police allegedly fired gunshots on Tuesday night.
-According to PRWG, police shot and killed about 30 people in the area.

-We will list additional names as soon as they are confirmed.
-Please stay updated and check if any of your family members are missing.
+According to his family, Kennedy left the house that day to pick up a book he was sharing with a neighbor.
+He was reportedly shot eight times as the protests turned violent, filled with gunfire and looting.

-The deaths of these individuals have cast a somber shadow over the Finance Bill protests.
+The deaths of these individuals and others that have not been confirmed have cast a somber shadow over the Finance Bill protests.

 Calls for justice and reform